Learn about US financial aid , Pūtea āwhina a Amerika

 Financial advantage of studying at Massey

-Studying at Massey is cheaper than studying in the US for a few reasons.
+Studying at Massey is cheaper than studying in the USA.

 Shorter degrees

-- bachelor's or undergraduate degree takes three years instead of four
+• A bachelor's or undergraduate degree in New Zealand takes 3 years instead of 4

-- master's degree in New Zealand takes one and a half years on average.
+• A master's degree in New Zealand takes, on average, 1 and a half years.

 A shorter degree means you spend less on tuition, other fees, accommodation, meals, supplies and living expenses.